Caoimhghín Ó Caoláin: Political career

 Ó Caoláin has been active in republican circles since the 1970s.
 He was Director of Elections in the Anti H-Block campaign of 1981, which saw Kieran Doherty elected as a TD for the Cavan–Monaghan constituency.
 Between 1982 and 1985, he was general manager of the republican newspaper An Phoblacht. Ó Caoláin's first political success came in 1985, when he was elected to Monaghan County Council as a Sinn Féin County Councillor.
 At the 1984 and 1989 European Parliament elections he stood unsuccessfully in the Connacht–Ulster constituency.

 Ó Caoláin was a Sinn Féin delegate at the Forum for Peace and Reconciliation in Dublin in the mid-1990s.
 In 1996, he was an unsuccessful candidate in the Northern Ireland Forum election in Newry and Armagh.
 He was also a member of the Sinn Féin negotiations team during the talks which led to the Good Friday Agreement in 1998.
 Following the 1997 general election, he was elected to Dáil Éireann for the Cavan–Monaghan constituency, making him the first Sinn Féin TD elected since 1957, and the first Sinn Féin TD to take his seat at Dáil Éireann in Leinster House since 1922.
 He was subsequently re-elected at the 2002 general election and was joined by four other Sinn Féin deputies.
 He was re-elected at the 2007 general election, 2011 general election and 2016 general election. Ó Caoláin served as Sinn Féin's Spokesperson on Health and Children.
 While a TD, he accepted the average industrial wage and donated the remaining portion of his TD salary to his party.

 On 7 March 2018, Ó Caoláin announced that he would not contest the next general election.

+Since his retirement Ó Caoláin has remained involved in Sinn Féin.
+He was their Director of Elections in his former constituency in 2024.